- UCLA, BA, magna cum laude, Phi Beta Kappa;

 Before joining the Obama Administration, Karen consulted with U.S. law schools and advocacy organizations including the National Legal Aid & Defender Association (NLADA), American Constitution Society, Mississippi Center for Justice (MCJ), University of California law schools at Berkeley and Irvine, and helped advance university legal clinics in Moldova, Ukraine, Slovakia, Cambodia, Kyrgyzstan, and Macedonia.
 She served as a co-chair of the California Access to Justice Commission, as Associate Dean at the University of Southern California Law School, and as Vice President of Programs at Equal Justice Works; practiced law at Tuttle & Taylor and Public Counsel; and clerked for Judge Warren J. Ferguson, Ninth Circuit U.S. Court of Appeals.

 Recent honors include Attorney General Eric Holder’s John Marshall Award for Outstanding Legal Achievement for Participation in Litigation, recognition from Attorney General Loretta Lynch for her LAIR work, MCJ’s Champion of Justice Award, and NLADA’s Innovation Award.
-She is a frequent conference keynote and presenter, and her publications include Executive Branch Support for Civil Legal Aid, forthcoming from Daedalus, Journal of the American Academy of Arts & Sciences (Winter 2019), The Obama Legacy: Legal Aid Across Government Agencies, TALK POVERTY, (December 22, 2016), Pitching Pro Bono: Getting to First Base with the ‘Big Firm’, 2 DEPAUL J. FOR SOCIAL JUSTICE 141 (2008); and Mitigating Disaster: Lessons Learned in Mississippi, (with Reilly Morse), 77 UNIVERSITY OF MISSISSIPPI LAW J. 101 (2008).
+She is a frequent conference keynote and presenter, and her publications include Executive Branch Support for Civil Legal Aid, DAEDALUS, Journal of the American Academy of Arts & Sciences (Winter 2019), The Obama Legacy: Legal Aid Across Government Agencies, TALK POVERTY, (December 22, 2016), Pitching Pro Bono: Getting to First Base with the ‘Big Firm’, 2 DEPAUL J. FOR SOCIAL JUSTICE 141 (2008); and Mitigating Disaster: Lessons Learned in Mississippi, (with Reilly Morse), 77 UNIVERSITY OF MISSISSIPPI LAW J. 101 (2008).
 She currently serves on the boards of advisors to the UC Berkeley/Irvine School of Law Civil Justice Research Institute and Tzedek DC.